Understanding SelfDecode PGx Reports: Medication Check vs DNAmind

 • Treat DNAmind findings as purely informative and hypothetical

-• Use Conventional PGx when clinical certainty is required
+• Use Medication Check (PGx) when clinical certainty is required

 • Never make medication changes without consulting your doctor